Y’all know I love to recycle tin cans and I’ve shared How To Paint Them, How to Decoupage Them, How to Rust Them and more…

 Gather Twigs

-Add Twigs to Tin Cans
+How To Add Twigs To Tin Cans

 Begin by adding a bead of hot glue to the flat side of your twig.
+The most challenging part is finding a flat side; many will not have one.
+Don’t worry if it doesn’t lay flat because everything will work out.

-Finish Twig Cans
+Upcycled Twig Cans

 To finish the cans, I tied a length of raffia around each one and tied a simple bow.

-I hope you enjoyed How to Cover Tin Cans with Twigs and that you will be able to use this tutorial for a project yourself.
-I recently made these Twig Napkin Rings that are so easy to make.
+I hope you enjoyed How to Cover Tin Cans with Twigs and that you can use this tutorial for a project yourself.

 Thanks so much for stopping by today!
 I look forward to sharing my next adventure with you!